nesquena/resume/README.md

 Prior to working at Miso in San Francisco, I have had a history of working at early-stage startups.
 I'd like to include here a richer story of my background in software development for those that are interested.

+**Note:** This story is intentionally detailed.
+Please see above sections for the more concise summary.

 ## The Early Years